pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 Interaction representation
 ##########################

-The BioRECIPE representation of an interaction contains a list of required and optional attributes.
+In the BioRECIPE format, one or more biological interactions can be written as part of an `interaction list <https://github.com/pitt-miskov-zivanov-lab/BioRECIPE/edit/main/docs/bio_interactions.rst#interaction-lists>`_.
+The BioRECIPE representation of an interaction allowes for many interaction attributes to be included.
 Each attribute belongs to one of the following groups:

 - node attributes
 - edge attributes